Westley Allan Dodd: Sex offenses

 At the age of 13, Dodd began exposing himself to children in his neighborhood.
 His father eventually told an Oregon newspaper that he was aware of this behavior but largely ignored it, since he felt his son was otherwise a "well-behaved child who never had problems with drugs, drinking or smoking."
 By the time he entered high school, Dodd had progressed to child molestation, beginning with his younger cousins and then with neighborhood children he offered to babysit, as well as the children of a woman his father was dating.
 At the age of 15, Dodd was arrested for indecent exposure, but police released him with a recommendation for juvenile counseling.

 In August 1981, at the age of 20, Dodd tried to abduct two girls, who reported him to the police.
 No action was taken.
 The following month, Dodd enlisted in the United States Navy and was assigned to the submarine base in Bangor, Washington, where he began abusing children who lived on the base.
 In one of these incidents, Dodd offered a group of boys $50 to accompany him to a motel room for a game of strip poker.
 Upon his arrest, Dodd confessed to police that he planned to molest the boys.
 He was released with no charges filed.

-Dodd was arrested again shortly afterwards for exposing himself to a boy and was dishonorably discharged from the Navy.
-He spent nineteen days in jail and underwent court-ordered counselling.
-In May 1984, he was arrested for molesting a 10-year-old boy but received only a suspended sentence.
+Around the middle of 1982, Dodd was discharged from the Navy (either a general discharge or an other-than-honorable discharge) after being absent without leave.
+In December, Dodd told a six-year-old boy to watch while he sexually stimulated himself with a pen refill by inserting it into his penis, for which he was arrested and charged with "communicating with a minor for immoral purposes".
+He pleaded guilty and, on the condition that he attend counseling, he was released after spending less than 20 days in custody.

+In February 1983, Dodd moved to Lewiston, Idaho.
+In March and April 1983, he molested a nine-year-old boy.
+In May 1984, the boy and his mother reported the molestation to the police, who arrested Dodd and charged him with "lewd and lascivious conduct with a minor".
+In August, he was given a 10-year sentence, but after Dodd agreed to plead guilty, the judge commuted his sentence to a single year, on the condition that he attend counseling.
+Dodd was released after spending four months in Nez Perce County Jail.